-- ∞Densest population of Maasai Lion in the crater
+- Densest population of Maasai Lion found inside Ngorongoro Crater

-- ∞Great opportunities to meet and interact with local Maasai people
+- Great opportunities to interact with and learn from local Maasai

-- ∞Spectacular accommodation both on the rim of the crater and in the area
+- Spectacular accommodation both on the rim of the crater and throughout the Ngorongoro Crater region

-Spanning just over 8 000 km², the Ngorongoro Conservation Area includes the spectacular Ngorongoro Crater, the Olduvai Gorge, vast highland plains, forests and mountains stretching to Serengeti in the north-west.
-It is known for its beautiful scenery, archaeological and geological significance and concentrated wildlife, especially within the crater.
+Spanning just over 8,000 km², the Ngorongoro Conservation Area includes the spectacular Ngorongoro Crater, the Olduvai Gorge, vast highland plains, forests and mountains stretching to the Serengeti in the northwest.
+It is known for its beautiful scenery, archaeological and geological significance and concentrated wildlife, especially within the Ngorongoro Crater.

-The area is unique in the fact that it is a conservation area which allows human habitation.
-The local Maasai tribe still live within the area, subsistence farming.
-This also means that the area is not only a wonderful place to see the animals of Africa, but also to get to know its people.
+The area is unique in that it is a conservation area that allows human habitation.
+The local Maasai tribe still live on subsistence farming within the area.
+This also means that the area is not only a wonderful place to see the animals of Africa but also to get to know its people.

-The Ngorongoro Crater is a caldera, or collapsed-in volcano, with walls 610 m high and a floor covering 260 km².
-Within this small area is a diverse range of habitats – montane forest on the rain-facing wall and grassland on the drier west wall.
-The floor is a vast grassland with a couple of Acacia forests, the salt-lake, Lake Makat, and Ngoitokitok Spring, which creates a swampy area in the east of the crater.
+The crater floor is a vast grassland with a couple of acacia forests, the salt-lake Lake Makat, and Ngoitokitok Spring, which creates a swamp in the east of the crater.
 The diversity of the habitat provides home to an incredibly wide range of animals and birds.